Winter backpacking might make you shiver at the mere thought. But before you shake your head no, consider what you’re missing.

 We didn’t see a single cloud for the rest of the trip.

 Such agony I’d wish on everyone.

 T. Edward Nickens is an editor-at-large for Field & Stream.
 His articles also appear in Smithsonian and Audubon magazines.
-His most recent story for Our State was “The Lord of the Forest” (September 2012).
+View his archived stories here.